SamyZog/e-shop-demo/README.md

 <h2>E-shop demo</h2>

-This is a small project built on top of the [Fake Store API](https://fakestoreapi.com/) using [Create React App](https://github.com/facebook/create-react-app).
+This is a SPA built on top of the [Fake Store API](https://fakestoreapi.com/) using [Create React App](https://github.com/facebook/create-react-app).

-It is a small e-shop with different categories of items.
+<h2 id="remarks"></h2>

+N.B: the /checkout, /favorites, /contact and /product/:id routes are not yet finished.

 <h2 id="demo">Demo</h2>